yngtodd/cythe/README.rst

     assert s is not NULL, "Byte string value is NULL." return atoi(s)

-Making use of the of Cython's connection to C from Python can be seen in atoi_py_:
+Making use of the of Cython's connection to C from Python can be seen in atoi.py_:

 .. code-block:: python